LR-FHSS: Overview and Performance Analysis: Conclusions

 \begin{IEEEbiographynophoto}{Thomas Watteyne} (sM'06, M'09, SM'15) holds a PhD in Computer Science (2008), an MSc in Networking (2005) and an MEng in Telecommunications (2005) from INSA Lyon, France.
 He is a Research Director at Inria in Paris, leading the EVA research team, and network designer at Analog Devices.
 He previously worked at Orange Labs and UC Berkeley. \end{IEEEbiographynophoto}

 \begin{IEEEbiographynophoto}{Xavier Vilajosana} (M'09, SM'15) received his B.Sc. and M.Sc in Computer Science from Universitat Politècnica de Catalunya (UPC) and his Ph.D. in Computer Science from the Universitat Oberta de Catalunya (UOC).
 He has been a researcher at Orange Labs, HP and UC Berkeley.
-He is now Professor at the Universitat Oberta de Catalunya (UOC). \end{IEEEbiographynophoto}
+He is now Professor at UOC. \end{IEEEbiographynophoto}